LabLouis/eLife2018_PDM-DN/Functional_Imaging/README.md

 # Functional Imaging Data

-presented in Figure 6 E and F in the paper
+presented in Figure 6 E and F of the paper
 titled: **"Sensorimotor pathway controlling stopping behavior during chemotaxis in the Drosophila melanogaster larva", Tastekin et al., 2018**.

-The microscope was a Ultima Multiphoton imaging system from Prairie.
+The microscope used was a Ultima Multiphoton imaging system from Prairie.

 ## Data

-The raw data (including the analysis done on it) is the the two folders named 'raw_data - attPxPair1, 0.91V' and 'raw_data - PDMxPair1, 0.91V'.
+The raw data (including the analysis done on it) is in the two folders named 'raw_data - attPxPair1, 0.91V' and 'raw_data - PDMxPair1, 0.91V'.

 Each folder in those folders contains a single experiment (e.g.